 Gardy & Notis Employment Division

 Welcome to the employment division of the class action firm Gardy & Notis, LLP.
 We're located in New York, but we're available to represent employees nationwide.
 We also represent select employers.
-We offer free, confidential consultations with an attorney in person or by phone to help you determine if you have a case.
+We offer free, confidential case assessments with an attorney to help you determine if you have a case.
 If you have been laid off without proper notice, denied minimum wage, overtime pay or tips, we can help.
 If you have been falsely labeled as an independent contactor, denied overtime pay because you are called a "manager," or required to work for free as an unpaid intern or a "volunteer," we can help.
 If you are an employee or employer facing litigation over a non-compete clause, we canhelp.
 Read our Breaking News section below to find out some of the most recent developments in the law, have a look at our blog for more in-depth analysis, and read

 about us and some of the